 Once all of the garlic has been peeled and placed in the jar, you get to do the fun part – pouring the honey.
 The target is to only fill the jar about half-way, as I found that many people have run into issues with the honey oozing out the top during the fermentation process unless the jar is kept at half or below!

-Update Jan 24, 2015 [it’s been about a week since the fermentation was started] Ferment has been turned upside-down and reversed back to right-side-up at least once a day.
-The bubbles visible in the picture below attest to fermentation taking place:
+After about a week (or possibly a day or two) and after turning the ferment upside-down and reversing back to right-side-up at least once a day, you will see bubbles visible in the picture below attest to fermentation taking place:

 I hope you will give this recipe a try.
 At the first sign of cold or flu, eat a clove every hour or two but not more than 6 cloves per day.
 The honey can be taken on its own by the spoonful as a cough syrup.
 You could also mix a teaspoon of the honey with some raw apple cider vinegar and hot water and drink this as a tonic when you’re sick; feel free to add a dash of cayenne pepper, too- this is excellent for your sinuses.